 - Preheat broiler.
 Place mushrooms in a shallow bowl.
 Mix oil, vinegar, salt and dried basil; brush onto both sides of mushrooms.
 Let stand 5 minutes.
 Reserve remaining marinade.

 - Place mushrooms on a greased rack of a broiler pan, stem side down.
 Broil mushrooms 4 in. from heat until tender, 3-4 minutes per side.
 Top stem sides with tomato and cheese.
 Broil until cheese is melted, about 1 minute.

 - Place bread on a baking sheet; brush with reserved marinade.
 Broil 4 in. from heat until lightly toasted, 45-60 seconds.
 Top with mushrooms.
 Sprinkle with chopped basil.

-Health Tip: If you skip the bread to make this low-carb, you can use half the vinaigrette, saving almost 15g fat and 400mg sodium per serving.
+Health Tip: If you skip the bread to make this low-carb, you can use half the vinaigrette, saving almost 15 grams of fat and 400 milligrams of sodium per serving.

 Nutrition Facts1 open-faced sandwich: 460 calories, 35g fat (7g saturated fat), 22mg cholesterol, 934mg sodium, 26g carbohydrate (8g sugars, 3g fiber), 12g protein.

 Originally published as Portobello Melts in Quick Cooking March/April 2005

 Follow along as we show you how to make these fantastic recipes from our archive.